Plan Your Shanghai Trip

 You’ll see wedding photographers doing shoots with the view of the Bund skyline in the background, live streamers trying to get the perfect shot (they have their personal cameraman with them!), tourists taking selfies, and locals just going about their day.

-It’s like free entertainment and honestly one of my favorite Shanghai experiences.
+It’s like free entertainment and, honestly, one of my favorite Shanghai experiences.
 The live streamers are especially funny to watch, they get so dramatic for their audience, and before you know it, you’re in their live stream seen by millions of Chinese!

 Skyline view of shanghai’s pudong district with modern skyscrapers including the shanghai tower, under a cloudy sky; crowds and traffic visible in the foreground. -copyright-moving-jack.
 Com